 Rex is the founding Chairman of the Board and President of Mary Lee’s House.
-He and his Mom, Mary Lee Farrior, began working on the project in 2003, locating suitable property sites, construction financing, and working with the existing children’s agencies in coordinating a potential co-location of services.
+He and his mother- Mary Lee Farrior- began working on the project in 2003, locating suitable property sites, financing construction, and working with existing children’s agencies to coordinate a potential co-location of services.
 In October 2008, Mary Lee’s House opened to serve the community with a full complement of outstanding and supportive board members.
 In 2013, as a result of his work at MLH, Rex was honored by the Tampa Bay Lightning as a Tampa Bay Community Hero.

 Rex is a strong supporter of many additional community based charities and of law enforcement.
 He is eternally grateful to all his friends and family who have helped Mary Lee’s House become a reality.

 Rex was born and raised in Tampa, where he attended Jesuit High School.
 After, at the University of Florida, he obtained his undergraduate degree in English and later his law degree, cum laude.
 He practiced for a number of years with the law firm of Fowler White, and is currently President and CEO of Farrior Enterprises LLC, a diversified investment company.